How can ACTITO help you get GDPR-compliant?

 It is vital that you sign and return this new agreement to us, so you comply with the Regulation.

 C. A GDPR roadmap

-We will launch a set of new functionalities in the next few months, which will make compliance even easier, allow you to map your marketing data.
+We have launched a set of new functionalities which will make compliance even easier and allow you to map your marketing data.